vojtechkral/bard/README.md

 Additionally, to generate PDFs a TeX engine is needed.
 Recommended options are:
 - The `xelatex` compiler from _TeX Live_, available on most Linux OSes.
-- [Tectonic](https://tectonic-typesetting.github.io/en-US/), available on several UNIX OSes, recently there's an early support for Windows as well (see [their CI releases](https://github.com/tectonic-typesetting/tectonic/releases/tag/continuous)).
+- [Tectonic](https://tectonic-typesetting.github.io/en-US/), available on several UNIX OSes.
 - [MiKTeX](https://miktex.org/) for Windows.

-A word of warning: bard's Windows support is largely untested so far.
+A word of warning: bard's Windows support is not tested very frequently.

 ## Usage